Rea5e/Rea5e.github.io/_pages/about.md

   - /about.html
 ---

-Haochen Xie is a phd student of Economics at Tsinghua University.
+Haochen Xie is a Ph.D student of Economics at Tsinghua University.
 His work focuses specifically on the Micro Economics theory, especially Matching theory, Contest theory and Information Economics, where his solid foundation in mathematics and programming is of great benefit to his research.